-Julia asks: “My future husband and I want to get married, he’s already in the USA his tourist visa has expired and I have no idea what we need to do.
-I’m a US citizen and he is from Dominican Republic.”
+“My future husband and I want to get married.
+He’s already in the US but his tourist visa has expired and I have no idea what we need to do.
+I’m a US citizen and he is from the Dominican Republic.”

-As long as you entered the United States legally and you are married to a U.S. citizen, in most cases you are eligible to adjust your status.
+As long as you entered the United States legally and you are married to a US citizen, in most cases, you are eligible to adjust your status.
 That’s also known as applying for a green card.
-Currently the process is taking about seven to eight months.
-You would need to file your i-485 along with quite a few supporting documents.
-With our service, we do include the other documents required for the advanced parole.
-That’s your travel permit and as well as your EAD, the employment authorization document.
-Just recently we also started offering an installment payment plan for adjustment of status so if you’re interested in something like that just give us a call.
+You would need to file your I-485 along with supporting documents.